 The 2019 ETAWA will be presented at the Hobart Writers Festival in September.

-Entries close on the 23rd of August at 5pm.
+Entries close 5pm on the 28th of August.

 Inaugural Emerging Tasmanian Aboriginal Writers Award 2017